BroadbandForum/usp/specification/extensions/iot/index.md

 * IoTCapability.5 (LevelSensor): Valve position
 * IoTCapability.6 (LevelSensor): Battery status

-*Note - All temperature settings are modeled as "EnumControl" to define a range between 4 and 23° degC in steps of 0.5° or an "Off" value.*
+*Note:  All temperature settings are modeled as "EnumControl" to define a range between 4 and 23° degC in steps of 0.5° or an "Off" value.*

 Instantiated data model:

 ```
     Device.DeviceInfo.Description                  = "Battery powered radiator
                                                       thermostat"

-    :

     Device.IoTCapabilityNumberOfEntries            = 6